bfium/Order-Service-Docs/docs/blog/posts/usecases.md

 - POST—Creates a new resource
 - PUT—Performs a full update by replacing a resource
 - DELETE—Deletes a resource

-In the orders API, we have these two resource URLs:

-- `/orders`: Represents a list of orders.
-- `/orders/{orders_id}`: Represents a single order.
-The curly braces around {order_id} indicates that this is a URL path parameter and must be replaced by the ID of an order.

-we use the singleton URL /orders/{order_id} to per- form actions on an order, such as updating it, and the collections URL /orders to place and to list past orders.
-HTTP methods help us model these operations:

-- POST /orders to place orders since we use POST to create new resources.
-- GET /orders to retrieve a list of orders since we use GET to obtain information.
-- GET /orders/{order_id} to retrieve the details of a particular order.
-- PUT /orders/{order_id} to update an order since we use PUT to update a resource.
-- DELETE /orders/{order_id} to delete an order since we use DELETE for deletes.
-- POST /orders/{order_id}/cancel to cancel an order.
-We use POST to create a cancellation.
-- POST /orders/{order_id}/pay to pay for an order.
-We use POST to create a payment.

 ## Using HTTP status codes to create expressive HTTP responses
 We use status codes to signal the result of processing a request in the server.